 Personal loans don’t offer any rewards potential for your spending, but you can earn all sorts of rewards for spending on your credit card.
 Maximizing your rewards is basically what we specialize in here, so whether you’re looking for recommendations for cards that offer cash-back, help you earn your next business class fare, or even give you priority lounge access, we’ve got you covered!

-Credit cards also offer benefits, like balance transfers or 0% introductory APRs.
+There are other benefits, like balance transfers or credit cards with 0% interest.
 Again, these things aren’t offered by personal loans, so you should think about if these perks are important to you before choosing between the 2 options.

 Credit cards come in lots of varieties and offer you a ton of convenience as they are accepted almost everywhere for all types of purchases.